 Sub-Bottom Profiler and SideScanSonar deployed at a Neolithic site at Degersee, Southern Germany

 Hydroacoustic technology is a powerful tool for underwater archaeological research.
-It allows for the rapid, consistent, non-invasive assessment of large submerged areas, both surfaces and sediments, and is a source of hydrographic baseline data which is in many cases indispensable in the investigation of singular objects like shipwrecks as well as whole submerged landscapes.
-At least in the scale of European archaeology, however, the deployment of sonar technique has been more or less restricted to maritime environments.
-In comparison to the large number of case studies in river estuaries, coastal shelfs, and the open sea inland water investigations carried out in combination with sonar technology have so far remained rare exceptions.
+It allows for the rapid, consistent, non-invasive assessment of large submerged areas, both surfaces and sediments, and is a source of hydrographic baseline data which is in many cases indispensable for the investigation of singular objects like shipwrecks as well as whole submerged landscapes.
+However, the deployment of sonar technique has been more or less restricted to maritime environments, at least in the scale of European archaeology, In comparison to the large number of case studies in river estuaries, coastal shelfs, and the open sea, inland water investigations carried out in combination with sonar technology have so far remained rare exceptions.
 This is mainly due to the specific conditions connected to fresh water environments – navigation problems in sometimes extremely shallow water conditions, obstacles like trees or rocks near the shores jeopardizing expensive equipment, and plant metabolism causing problems with the interpretation of acoustic data.
-On the other hand hydro – physical conditions in inland waters are basically the same as in salt water, and principally the same benefits can be expected.
+On the other hand, hydro – physical conditions in inland waters are basically the same as in salt water, and principally the same benefits can be expected.
 In disciplines like hydraulic engineering and also in geological investigations Single Beam Echo Sounders (SBES), Sub-bottom Profilers (SBP), Multibeam Echo Sounders (MBES) or SidescanSonar Systems (SSS) are regular working tools.

-Within the Degersee Project and the subsequent Beyond Lake Villages Project we combined SBES, SBP, SSS, with terrestrial investigations and diving operations.
+Within the Degersee Project and the subsequent Beyond Lake Villages Project we combined SBES, SBP and SSS, with terrestrial investigations and diving operations.
 The Degersee II site, discovered in 2009, is a lake shore site dating to the Final Neolithic at about 3300 BC.
-The site is positioned at the Northern shore of Degersee, a small pre-alpine lake some kilometres north of Lake Constance.
-While some portions of the site are covered by peat and bog deposits, to the south large areas are positioned permanently underwater.
-A bathymetric survey carried out by the LUBW at the beginning of the field work provided with bathymetric baseline data for a basic elevation model of the lake floor.
-Diving operations were carried out in 2009, in 2015, and 2016.
-In 2012 we investigated the shallow water zone with a SBS, using a SoSo Sediment Sonar operating with two combined frequencies (180/70 kHz).
+The site is located at the Northern shore of Degersee, a small pre-alpine lake some kilometres north of Lake Constance.
+While some portions of the site are covered by peat and bog deposits, large areas to the south are positioned permanently underwater.
+A bathymetric survey carried out by the LUBW at the beginning of the field work provided bathymetric baseline data for a basic elevation model of the lake floor.
+Diving operations were carried out in 2009, 2015, and 2016.
+In 2012 we investigated the shallow water zone with a SBES, using a SoSo Sediment Sonar operating with two combined frequencies (180/70 kHz).
 In 2018 we deployed a DeepVision SSS with 680/360 kHz frequency in the same areas.